Salilyyyy/Pet_simulator/public/README.md

 3. **Place in this folder**:
    - Rename file to: `background-music.mp3`
    - Replace the existing `background-music.mp3.txt` file
-   - Music will auto-play when you enter the pet care screen!
+   - Your music will override the auto-generated music!

 ## How Auto-Play Works: